-Exhibit No. Exhibit Index 1.1 Form of Purchase Agreement 3.1 Restated Certificate of Incorporation of the registrant (currently in effect) 3.2 Form of Amended and Restated Certificate of Incorporation of the registrant effecting a reverse stock split to take effect prior to the closing of the offering 3.3 Form of Amended and Restated Certificate of Incorporation of the registrant to take effect upon the closing of the offering 3.4 Bylaws of the registrant (currently in effect) 3.5 Form of Amended and Restated Bylaws to take effect as of the closing of the offering 4.1 Specimen certificate representing the common stock of the registrant 4.2 Form of Rights Agreement 5.1 Opinion of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 10.1 1997 Stock Plan 10.2 Long-Term Stock Option Plan
+Exhibit No. Exhibit Index 1.1 Form of Purchase Agreement 3.1 Restated Certificate of Incorporation of the registrant (currently in effect) 3.2 Form of Amended and Restated Certificate of Incorporation of the registrant effecting a reverse stock split to take effect prior to the closing of the offering 3.3 Form of Amended and Restated Certificate of Incorporation of the registrant to take effect upon the closing of the offering 3.4 Bylaws of the registrant (currently in effect) 3.5 Form of Amended and Restated Bylaws to take effect as of the closing of the offering 4.1 Specimen certificate representing the common stock of the registrant 4.2 Form of Rights Agreement 5.1 Opinion of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 10.1 1997 Stock Plan 10.2 Long-Term Stock Option Plan 10.3 2004 Equity Incentive Plan 10.4 Employee Stock Purchase Plan 10.5 Change in Control Severance Plan 10.6 Warrant issued to Comdisco, dated as of April 27, 1998 10.7 Warrant issued to Silicon Valley Bank, dated as of November 26, 2002 10.8 Amended and Restated Lease Agreement, 951 Gateway Boulevard, between the registrant and HMS Gateway Office L.P., dated January 1, 2001 10.9 Lease Agreement, 901 Gateway Boulevard, between the registrant and HMS Gateway Office L.P., dated January 1, 2001

-10.3 2004 Equity Incentive Plan 10.4 Employee Stock Purchase Plan 10.5 Change in Control Severance Plan 10.6 Warrant issued to Comdisco, dated as of April 27, 1998 10.7 Warrant issued to Silicon Valley Bank, dated as of November 26, 2002 10.8 Amended and Restated Lease Agreement, 951 Gateway Boulevard, between the registrant and HMS Gateway Office L.P., dated January 1, 2001 10.9 Lease Agreement, 901 Gateway Boulevard, between the registrant and HMS Gateway Office L.P., dated January 1, 2001 10.10# Collaboration Agreement between the registrant and Glaxo Group Limited, dated as of November 14, 2002 10.11 Form of Indemnification Agreement for directors and officers of the registrant 10.12 Class A Common Stock Purchase Agreement between the registrant and SmithKline Beecham Corporation, dated as of March 30, 2004 10.13 Amended and Restated Investors' Rights Agreement by and among the registrant and the parties listed therein, dated as of May 11, 2004 10.14 Amended and Restated Governance Agreement by and among the registrant, SmithKline Beecham Corporation and GlaxoSmithKline dated as of June 4, 2004 10.15# Strategic Alliance Agreement between the registrant and Glaxo Group Limited, dated as of March 30, 2004 10.16# License Agreement between the registrant and Janssen Pharmaceutica, dated as of May 14, 2002 10.17 Offer Letter with Rick E Winningham dated August 23, 2001 10.18 Full Recourse Note Secured by Deed of Trust and Stock Pledge issued by Rick E Winningham to the registrant, dated as of July 1, 2002 10.19 Stock Pledge Agreement between the registrant and Rick E Winningham, dated as of July 1, 2002 10.20 Letter Agreement between the registrant and Rick E Winningham, dated as of June 4, 2004 10.21 Offer Letter with Patrick P.A.
+10.10# Collaboration Agreement between the registrant and Glaxo Group Limited, dated as of November 14, 2002 10.11 Form of Indemnification Agreement for directors and officers of the registrant 10.12 Class A Common Stock Purchase Agreement between the registrant and SmithKline Beecham Corporation, dated as of March 30, 2004 10.13 Amended and Restated Investors' Rights Agreement by and among the registrant and the parties listed therein, dated as of May 11, 2004 10.14 Amended and Restated Governance Agreement by and among the registrant, SmithKline Beecham Corporation and GlaxoSmithKline dated as of June 4, 2004 10.15# Strategic Alliance Agreement between the registrant and Glaxo Group Limited, dated as of March 30, 2004 10.16# License Agreement between the registrant and Janssen Pharmaceutica, dated as of May 14, 2002 10.17 Offer Letter with Rick E Winningham dated August 23, 2001 10.18 Full Recourse Note Secured by Deed of Trust and Stock Pledge issued by Rick E Winningham to the registrant, dated as of July 1, 2002 10.19 Stock Pledge Agreement between the registrant and Rick E Winningham, dated as of July 1, 2002 10.20 Letter Agreement between the registrant and Rick E Winningham, dated as of June 4, 2004 10.21 Offer Letter with Patrick P.A.
 Humphrey dated April 6, 2001 10.22 Full Recourse Note Secured by Deed of Trust and Stock Pledge issued by Patrick P.A.
 Humphrey to the registrant, dated as of February 27, 2002 10.23 Stock Pledge Agreement between the registrant and Patrick P.A.
 Humphrey, dated as of February 27, 2002 10.24 Letter Agreement between the registrant and Patrick P.A.
-Humphrey dated June 4, 2004 10.25 Offer Letter with David L. Brinkley dated June 30, 2000 10.26 Warrant issued to Comdisco, dated as of May 7, 1997 10.27 Letter Agreement between the registrant and Marty Glick, dated as of September 10, 2004
+Humphrey dated June 4, 2004 10.25 Offer Letter with David L. Brinkley dated June 30, 2000 10.26 Warrant issued to Comdisco, dated as of May 7, 1997 21.1 List of Subsidiaries 23.1 Consent of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP (included in Exhibit 5.1) 23.2 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm 24.1 Power of Attorney